Gravity railroad: Types of gravity railroad

-Some gravity railroads were designed to allow the weight of the descending loaded cars to lift the empty cars back up to the top, using a cable looped around a pulley at the top for a portion of the line.
-A later revision designed by John B. Jervis, used two separate tracks known as the loaded or heavy track which carried cars loaded with coal to the destination, and the light track, used to return empty cars to the mines.
-This method allowed cars to travel in a loop, without the need for passing sidings.
-A stationary steam engine and a looping cable, chain or iron bands were used to raise the empty cars up the lift planes.
-The cars then coasted down a slight grade to the next lift plane.
-When cars reversed direction at the ends of the line on a switch or turnout instead of a loop, the railroad was known as a switchback gravity railroad.

 Switchback gravity railroad

 The term "switchback gravity railroad" is sometimes applied to gravity railroads that used special self-acting (momentum-driven) Y-shaped switches known as switchbacks to automatically reverse a car's direction at certain points as it descends; this essentially folds the incline across the slope in a characteristic "zig-zag" shape.
 (See diagram: car starts from point A, coasts through switch at B, and comes to a stop at C. Car then rolls through the switch again and proceeds to the switch at D, where the process is repeated.)
 A separate track was typically used to haul the empty cars back to the top.

 The original implementation of this type of system is credited to the Mauch Chunk Switchback Railway, which hauled coal and passengers from 1827 until 1933.
-This was very popular with tourists, and led to the development of the roller coaster.
+This was very popular with tourists, and contributed to the development of the roller coaster.

-Self-acting incline

-In the UK and elsewhere, a self-acting incline is one in which the loaded wagons going down pull, via a cable and drum, the empty wagons going up.
-There might be two separate tracks, or a single track with a passing loop.
-This system was widely used on slate railways in Wales.

-A variation on this system is the cliff railway for passengers, for example the Lynton and Lynmouth Cliff Railway.
-Both passenger cars are equipped with water tanks and, at the start, both tanks are full.
-Water is then let out of the tank on the lower car until the difference in weight between the two cars causes them to move.